-My company, College Common Sense (http://www.collegecommonsense.com/) is now 5 years old.
-I hope you review my website and consider the online subscription to my DVD and workbook.
-This is the core of my business and what allows me to offer these lesson plans at SchoolhouseTeachers.com.
+As I’ve mentioned before, my company, College Common Sense, has reached its five-year point. (http://www.collegecommonsense.com/) Please review my website and you may consider the online subscription to my DVD and workbook.
+This is the core of my business and what allows me to offer these lesson plans for free.

-If you would like to read what others have said about my DVD, here are some reviews to consider: http://www.linkytools.com/wordpress_list.aspx?id=177888&type=thumbnail&AspxAutoDetectCookieSupport=1
+If you would like to read what others have said about my DVD, here are some reviews: http://www.linkytools.com/wordpress_list.aspx?id=177888&type=thumbnail&AspxAutoDetectCookieSupport=1

 My name is Denise Ames and I’ve been a Financial Aid counselor at a small private university in the Texas hill country for the last 10 years.
 I’ve talked to thousands of families over the years and helped them through this process.
 A student doesn’t have to feel they are totally dependent on the college to give them free money.
 This is not rocket science – it’s just never explained in a clear, concise, easy to understand manner.
 I explain the “Big Picture” and everyone’s responsibility so people can focus on what they can accomplish.
 I started this business, College Common Sense (www.collegecommonsense.com) as a way to reach more families to explain the processes I’ve developed over the years.
 I would like to help you and your students too.